Nestle sets social, environmental targets for 2020

-ZURICH, March 13 Nestle, the world's biggest food company, published on Wednesday a raft of social and environmental targets it aims to meet by 2020, including better labelling of its products, only using sustainable palm oil and cutting greenhouse gas emissions.
+ZURICH Nestle, the world's biggest food company, published on Wednesday a raft of social and environmental targets it aims to meet by 2020, including better labeling of its products, only using sustainable palm oil and cutting greenhouse gas emissions.

 Nestle said the 30 goals it was setting included making sure all of its palm oil was responsibly sourced by the end of 2013, two years ahead of an initial commitment made in 2010 after campaigners Greenpeace targeted its KitKat chocolate brand.

-In targets published alongside its annual report on Wednesday, it also pledged to cut greenhouse gas emissions per tonne of product by 35 percent by 2015 compared to 2005, and cut direct water withdrawal per tonne of product by 40 percent.
+In targets published alongside its annual report on Wednesday, it also pledged to cut greenhouse gas emissions per ton of product by 35 percent by 2015 compared to 2005, and cut direct water withdrawal per ton of product by 40 percent.

-"At Nestle we recognise that our position in society brings not only opportunities, but also responsibilities," Chief Executive Paul Bulcke said in a statement.
+"At Nestle we recognize that our position in society brings not only opportunities, but also responsibilities," Chief Executive Paul Bulcke said in a statement.

 "We fundamentally believe our company can only be successful over time if we also create value for society."